 Categories for countries/regions

-The categories below are correct as of 19 August.
-The latest classifications, together with the associated testing requirements for each of the four categories, can be found on the SafeTravel website.
+The latest classifications and associated testing requirements for each of the 4 categories, can be found on the SafeTravel website.
+These changes will be effective from 23 September 2021.

 If the test is negative, they will be allowed to go about their activities.